“I really want to go camping this summer. Preferably” by myself in hotel with a spa and room service.”

 Now, we did do some low maintenance cabins and such.
 I remember them fondly, LOOKING BACK.
 At the time, I was very afraid of the, what seemed to be, HUGE spiders (daddy long legs)!
 And hotels seemed just so much more fun….THE POOLS!!

-I married a camper.
+I married a camper and had two boys.

 My hubby grew up camping with his family in Oregon.